sambaldwin/freeagent-invoice/README.md

 # FreeAgent invoice template

-Simple invoice template for [FreeAgent](https://freeagent.com) typeset in Courier, one weight, one size.
-Written in Sass, for convenience.
+Minimal invoice template for [FreeAgent](https://freeagent.com).
+Typeset in Courier: one weight, one size.
+Written in Sass for convenience.

 Notes: